mitch-b/privoto/README.md

 1. Click the `+` button to add a new configuration.
 1. Choose Tomcat Server > Local
 1. Add a name to your configuration (optional) and which browser you want to open on Run (optional).
+1. Choose Tomcat v8 Configuration (if it doesn't exist, add a new one)
 1. Click the Deployment tab.
 Choose the `+` >  `Artifact...` > `privoto.war` (not exploded).

 Now, you should see the Run icon available at the top of the editor.
 Give it a go.